 You must identify yourself as a student studying in the UK and obtain a UK Student Visitor stamp.
 Immigration officials outside the UK may stamp your passport for entry into Europe but they cannot certify you as a student in the UK.
 You must receive a UK Student Visitor stamp in your passport before leaving Immigration and Customs Control at the airport in the UK.
 Do not hesitate to ask the immigration officer if you are unsure of what to do.
+DO NOT USE THE EPASSPORT GATES on arrival to an airport in the U.K. It is your responsibility to ensure you see an immigration officer and receive the correct 'short term student' stamp in your passport.

 PREPARATION

-Because there is little space in the BADA office to hold your belongings, we ask that you not ship any items in advance of your arrival date, which is Friday, September 6th.
+Because there is little space in the BADA office to hold your belongings, we ask that you not ship any items in advance of your arrival date, which is Friday, January 10th.